ioerger/transit2/src/pytransit/doc/source/transit_install.rst

 https://github.com/mad-lab/transit/archive/master.zip

-Simply exctract the code, and replace your existing files or delete the directory with the old source doe and use the newest version.
+Simply extract the code, and replace your existing files or delete the directory with the old source doe and use the newest version.

+Or you may perform a 'git pull'

 |